spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 ## Open the FPS Starter Project in your Unity Editor

-Most of your interactions with the SpatialOS GDK will be from within the Unity Editor.
+Most of your interactions with the SpatialOS GDK will be from within your Unity Editor.

 To get started, from your Unity Editor's file browser, open the `workers/unity` directory inside the FPS Starter Project.